andrew1007/mrfa-demo/article/part1.md

 ## React can be fast

-It really is a shame that there is no style guide.
-The freedom to do whatever you want is the freedom to create poor experiences for users of your application.
+It's a shame that there is no style guide for React.
+Unrestricted freedom is the freedom to make critical mistakes in codebase design and, in one form or another, hurt the user experience.
 One of the biggest mistakes that is made, almost without fail, is poor performance.
-The core architecture of many apps inevitably out-scale itself.
+The core architecture of many apps inevitably out-scale themselves.
 React apps start fine, but slowly accumulate performance problems.
-But make no mistake: React is not inherently slow.
-But it is easy to make architectural decisions that make it slow.
+That being said, React is not inherently slow.
+Poor architectural decisions that make React slow.

-But this is not easy to teach.
-It requires a deep understanding of React, data structure mutations, and applying tried-and-true design patterns to component design.
+Good architecture can be learned.
+But it requires a deep understanding of React, data structure mutations, and applying tried-and-true design patterns to component design.
 The first step is to learn what the [virtual DOM](https://legacy.reactjs.org/docs/faq-internals.html) is and the [reconciliation algorithm](https://legacy.reactjs.org/docs/reconciliation.html).

 ## The Virtual DOM

 The virtual DOM is React’s approach to high-performance DOM changes.
 The virtual DOM is an un-rendered representation of the previous DOM state.
 When a change occurs, optimal transformation strategies are performed by comparing the virtual DOM to the DOMs next incoming state.

 The comparison process utilizes the reconciliation algorithm.
 The DOM diffing process of a mounted component is commonly referred to as a rerender.
-When a component rerenders, its children (at all levels of nesting) trigger render cycles.
-Render cycles are triggered when data is updated (usually with the [`useState`](https://react.dev/reference/react/useState) hook).
+When a component rerenders, its child components (at all levels of nesting) also trigger render cycles.
+Render cycles are triggered when React-managed data is updated (usually with the [`useState`](https://react.dev/reference/react/useState) hook).

 This rendering strategy can create crippling performance issues in large applications.
 Rerender propagation is an obfuscated process for the untrained eye.
 When, why, and where rerenders are is lost in the sauce for large applications.